maddiethedinosaur/funnydiehaha/Reading List of the Communist-Left.md

 *The final programme for the Communist League, it is a larger and more detailed outline of some fundamental positions of the communist movement in a more traditional form.*

-## The Principles of the Communist Movement
+## The Basics of the Communist Orientation

 * [Theses on Feuerbach](https://www.marxists.org/archive/marx/works/1845/theses/theses.htm) by Karl Marx